F1 tries to recover from embarrassing first day of Las Vegas Grand Prix | TSN

 “We know this is going to be a great event,” they said.
 "With that let’s get back to racing.”

+And without an apology or offer of a refund, F1 went racing as if nothing had happened.
+Ferrari rebounded with a 1-2 in Friday night qualifying led by Charles Leclerc with Sainz in second.
-A furious Ferrari team initially said he would not be able to participate in the second practice.
-But Ferrari used the lengthy delay to prepare him a new car, so he got onto the track and was second-fastest, to teammate Charles Leclerc, at the end of the session.

-But Ferrari's heroic effort will be punished with a 10-place penalty for Sainz on Saturday night's starting grid.
-A penalty because he ran over a drainage cover on the Las Vegas Strip, something completely out of his control and extremely dangerous considering it penetrated his seat?
+It's a remarkable comeback for Sainz after Ferrari initially said his car was so damaged Sainz could not participate in second practice.
+But Ferrari used the lengthy delay to prepare him a new car.
+That heroic effort by Ferrari will be punished with a 10-place penalty for Sainz on Saturday night's starting grid.
+That's right: Sainz was punished for running over something on the FIA-approved course.

-Because governing body FIA has no mechanism not to penalize a team that makes extensive car changes during a race weekend, Sainz has, of course, been penalized.
+Why?
+Because governing body FIA has no provision to the rules to not penalize a team that makes extensive car changes during a race weekend.

 Locals have been furious over disruptions during the months-long building of the course, tickets have been outrageously expensive and also available at reduced prices on a secondary market, hotels have outpriced average American fans, and the scheduled on-track times have been specifically targeted to the European audience.

-Las Vegas is the most expensive race to attend to on the 24-event schedule.
+Las Vegas is the most expensive race to attend on the 22-event schedule.

-“Judge us by what happens when the checkered flag falls on Saturday, rather than what’s just happened in the last half an hour,” said Williams head James Vowles.

-Even Fred Vasseur, the head of Ferrari who was irate over the incident, defended F1.

-“We know that it’s a sporting event, we know that this can happen.
-You can have a bad FP1,” he said.
-“Now we have to recover on the weekend, that we have to find solutions.
+“We know that it’s a sporting event, we know that this can happen,” he said.
+“Now we have to recover on the weekend.
 I’m still convinced that the event is mega for the F1.”

 Wolff was most passionate in his defense of the event and effort by F1 and Liberty.
-He was incensed with a reporter who challenged him on his insistence that no one would still be talking about the valve cover on Friday morning.
+He was incensed with a reporter who challenged him on his insistence that people would be so enamored by the event that they'd quickly move past the Sainz incident.

 “It’s completely ridiculous, completely ridiculous!
 FP1, how can you even dare trying to talk bad about an event that sets the new standards, new standards to everything,” Wolff said.
 "And then you’re speaking about a (expletive) drain cover that’s been undone, that has happened before.
 That’s nothing.